-If you have been electrocuted at a construction site, contact the personal injury attorneys at the Duncan Law Group.
+If you have been electrocuted at a construction site, contact a Chicago electrocution on construction site lawyer at the Duncan Law Group.
 We believe in fighting for every person’s right to compensation, and you can be confident that you are more than simply a case to us.

-Get started with a complimentary consultation to speak with our Chicago lawyer today!
+Get started with a complimentary consultation to speak with our Chicago personal lawyer today!

 Burns are the most common injury related to electrocution.
 This type of accident occurs when the worker’s body becomes part of the electrical circuit and can lead to permanent medical complications and death.
 Many electrical accidents result in fires as well, leading to additional burn injuries, the risk of smoke inhalation, etc.